Fadi Mohammad al-Batsh

-Fadi Mohammad al-Batsh (فادي محمد البطش) was a Palestinian engineer, academic and member of Hamas.
+Fadi Mohammad al-Batsh (فادي محمد البطش) was a Palestinian engineer and academic.
 He was killed on 21 April 2018 in Kuala Lumpur, Malaysia, while heading to a mosque for dawn prayers.
 After al-Batsh's death, Hamas's military wing claimed him as a member and described him as a commander.

 Biography

 While living in Gaza, he was employed by the Energy Authority and was a resident of the city of Jabalia.

 He received a PhD in electrical engineering from the University of Malaya in 2015 and during the course of his study, published 18 scholarly pieces of research featured in a number of international journals.
-In 2016 he received an award from the Malaysian treasury.
+Al-Batash had been invited to complete his PhD via a scholarship program under the Khazanah Nasional, and had received an award from the then Prime Minister Najib Razak in recognition of his research.
 Fadi was also an imam and involved with Islamic organizations such as MyCARE.

 Al-Batsh was a lecturer in electrical engineering at the Universiti Kuala Lumpur British-Malaysian-Institute (UniKL BMI).
 He had been living in Malaysia since 2011.

 Assassination

-On 21 April 2018, he was shot dead by two gunmen on a motorcycle on a street in Kuala Lumpur, Malaysia.
+In the early morning hours of 21 April 2018, while walking to dawn prayers at the nearby Surau Medan Idaman mosque in the Setapak District of north eastern Kuala Lumpur, al-Batsh was shot dead by two gunmen outside his apartment at the Idaman Puteri condominium.
+The assassins, who were later described as being of European appearance, fired 14 bullets at al-Batsh before escaping on a high powered BMW GS series motorbike.
+The pair, who had been lying in wait for around 20 minutes, dumped the motorbike about a kilometer away at a lake beside the Setapak Central Mall then switched to a van waiting a short distance away, before fleeing across the Malaysia–Thailand border via an illegal crossing point.
+Investigations by the Royal Malaysia Police determined the suspects had originally entered Malaysia two months previously on false passports issued by Serbia and Montenegro.
+Police were also able to capture an image of one of the suspects from where the motorbike was abandoned beside Danau Kota lake, which was released to the public.